 The steady-state vibration is asymptotically stable if, and only if, both of the following inequalities are simultaneously satisfied $\Tr(J)>0$ and $\det(J)>0$.
 Now, recognizing that $D_1A$ and $D_1\psi$ vanish at the fixed point $(\hat{A},\hat{\psi})$, we obtain the critical threshold for the delay strength, $k_{th}$, from the condition $\Tr(J)=0$ and by using Eq.~(\ref{eq10}).
 This provides a control mechanism for the parametric autoresonant system, in contrast to the conventional control, which has typically been achieved through the chirp rate $\mu$.
 The theoretical threshold value of $k_{th}$ can be expressed as

-For the parameter values $\gamma=0.002$, $\omega=\omega_0=0.5$,$\sigma=0.1$,$h=0.0002$ and $\alpha=0.08$,we have plotted the analytical expression in Eq.~(\ref{eq13}).
-For $\Bar{\beta}=0.1$, the threshold value is $k_{th}=0.02$ and for $\Bar{\beta}=0.3$, the threshold is $k_{th}=0.0066$ according to Eq.~(\ref{eq:kth}).
+For $\Bar{\beta}=0.1$, $\gamma=0.002$, and $\omega=0.5$ the threshold value is $k_{th}=0.02$ and for $\Bar{\beta}=0.3$, the threshold is $k_{th}=0.0066$ according to Eq.~(\ref{eq:kth}).
 When these thresholds are exceeded, autoresonant growth is observed.
 In the subsequent section, we provide numerical demonstrations showing that autoresonant behavior is triggered when this critical threshold is crossed and diminishes below it.
 In the following section, we numerically demonstrate how autoresonant behavior is triggered above this critical threshold and diminishes below it.